Calgary: Festivals

 The Calgary Stampede draws in over a million visitors every year.

 Calgary has held an LGBT+ Pride event every year since 1988.

 Calgary hosts a number of annual festivals and events.
 These include the Calgary International Film Festival, the Calgary Folk Music Festival, the Calgary Performing Arts Festival (formerly Kiwanis Music Festival), FunnyFest Calgary Comedy Festival, Calgary International Blues Festival, Sled Island music festival, Beakerhead, the Greek festival, Carifest, Wordfest, the Lilac Festival, GlobalFest, Otafest, the Calgary Comic and Entertainment Expo, FallCon, the Calgary Fringe Festival, Summerstock, Expo Latino, Calgary Pride, Calgary International Spoken Word Festival, and many other cultural and ethnic festivals.
 The Calgary International Film Festival is also held annually as well as the International Festival of Animated Objects.

 Calgary's best-known event is the Calgary Stampede, which has occurred each July, with the exception of the year 2020, since 1912.
 It is one of the largest festivals in Canada, with a 2005 attendance of 1,242,928 at the 10-day rodeo and exhibition.

 Arts education

 Calgary is also home to several post-secondary institutions that provide credit and non-credit instruction in the arts, including the Alberta University of the Arts (formerly Alberta College of Art and Design), the School of Creative and Performing Arts at the University of Calgary, the Mount Royal University Conservatory, and Ambrose University.
+The city is also the home of the National accessArts Centre, Canada's largest arts training institute for artists with disabilities.